 Electron beams tend to provide faster dosing rates than gamma radiation or x-rays so less exposure time is required and less degradation of polymers occurs.
 However, both gamma radiation and electron beams require shields to protect workers from exposure.

 X-rays, an electricity-based process that irradiates large packaging and pallets of medical devices, penetrate better than an electron beam process.
 X-rays are a bit more dangerous and require much more energy than other radiation processes, but neither x-rays nor gamma rays make materials radioactive.

 Sterile filtration is one more type of sterilization―commonly used on fluids that could be damaged by heat, irradiation or chemical processes.
 This method relies on a glass funnel or cellulose membrane filter to strain small microorganisms from liquids.
 It is popular for certain kinds of pharmaceutical and drug processing, but it is not the most reliable method.

 As a result of all these different types of sterilization processes, EIM looks at all the various levels of heat, moisture, chemicals, gases, irradiation, pressure and filtration in order to define the right label material for each application.
 Every method has distinct characteristics as do the different surfaces (glass, metal, plastic and more), so there is no “one-size-fits-all” label solution for all the special sterilization requirements.
 The key is the adhesive, but when you add other considerations such as exposure to chemicals or solvents, the parameters can change.
 Here is a short list of products that will meet some of those sterilization needs; there are certainly more from which to choose:

 EtO: 667 CryoLabel® & XyResist® Plastics

 Gamma Radiation: 667 Plastic

-If you have a special sterilization process that needs labeling, contact us to discuss your application and to get samples.
-As with other complicated lab processes, we always recommend testing.
+If you have a special sterilization process that needs labeling, contact The Label Experts to discuss your application and get samples.